skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/06_transferring_data.md

 Failure to transfer non-public data securely may result in harm to citizens, lawsuits filed against the responsible government office, and severe professional consequences for the offending employee.
 It's important to pay careful attention when sharing non-public data.
 Secure channels may include:

-1. encrypted email service for small data files
+1. Encrypted email service for small data files
 2. SFTP (SSH File Transfer Protocol) for large data files
 3. Approved and encrypted external drives for large data files